kushank-coder/Generative-AI---Coursera/README.md

 Few shot Learning or inference : Prompt + Instruction mode + More than one example

 Fine Tuning:
-  I) Instruction Fine Tuning (training each and every parameter of the llm but in the form of instructions.
+1)  Instruction Fine Tuning (training each and every parameter of the llm but in the form of instructions.
 There is a possibility of catastrophic forgetting.
 Solution : Try fine tuning on a diverse new set of data (memory requirements are higher for executing this)
-  II) PEFT / Parameter Efficient Fine Tuning .
+2) PEFT / Parameter Efficient Fine Tuning .
 For eg LoRA (Low rand matrices) another set of parameters are added to the llm and fixing the original parameters of the llm.
 (Memory requirements are much lower)